 Explore island Folegandros on your luxury yacht charter in Greece

-The quiet, but beautiful neighbor of Milos an Sifnos, the island of Folegandros is not your typical tourist-filled locale.
-Dotted with rolling hills, local restaurants and taverns, and endless fields of aromatic thyme, sage and colorful wildflowers, Folegandros forms the perfect backdrop for yacht charter guests looking for a relaxing respite on the sapphire Aegean Sea.
+The quiet, but beautiful neighbor of Milos and Sifnos, the island of Folegandros is not your typical tourist-filled locale.
+Dotted with rolling hills, local restaurants and taverns, and endless fields of aromatic thyme, sage, and colorful wildflowers, Folegandros forms the perfect backdrop for yacht charter guests looking for a relaxing respite on the sapphire Aegean Sea.

 Stop by Folegandros during your next yacht charter in Greece for a whimsical escape you never dreamed possible.

 Folegandros Yacht Charters – Things to Do & See

 Hora: Hora, or Folegandros Town, is one of the Cyclades’ oldest villages.
 Closed to anything but foot traffic, this traditional medieval haunt encircles three pedestrian squares – a familiar spot for locals and travelers alike to grab a drink, read a book or simply take in the views beneath countless shade trees.
 Lined with houses so close together that they form the outer wall of the village castle, Hora is undeniably one of the most beautiful ancient villages in all of the Aegean Sea.
 Filled with local bars and taverns, Hora welcomes yacht charter guests to get a taste of authentic Greece.